chef/chef-client-docs/content/_index.md

 Key capabilities in Chef Infra Client 19 include:

 - Chef Infra Client 19 will be the long-term support (LTS) version, moving to Habitat-based packaging instead of traditional omnibus builds.
-- Test Kitchen Enterprise will be a foundational development tool for testing cookbooks and profiles across versions of Chef Infra Client.Chef InSpec will be fully supported by Chef in a modularized Chef Workstation toolkit.
+- Test Kitchen Enterprise will be a foundational development tool for testing cookbooks and profiles across versions of Chef Infra Client.
+  Chef InSpec will be fully supported by Chef in a modularized Chef Workstation toolkit.
 - Infra Client 19 and Test Kitchen Enterprise will utilize standard licensing for commercial, community, and trial customers.
 - Chef InSpec resource packs will be modularized to yield enhanced performance
 - The Chef Client Migration Tool will facilitate installation and upgrades from previous versions to Chef Infra 19, supporting side-by-side installations.